 Earthquake activity

-Earthquakes in Puerto Rico can induce landslides and cause impacts to infrastructure including homes and the electrical grid, and can be a source of stress in the affected human population (Agar et al. 2022).
-Individual seismic events are reported by the USGS in near real-time (Sumy, Welti, and Hubenthal 2020).
-A major earthquake swarm occurred in Southwest Puerto Rico in early 2020; in this year there were over 400 events of greater than 3.5 magnitude on the Richter scale (Figure 2.5).
+Earthquakes can induce landslides and cause impacts to infrastructure including homes and the electrical grid, and can be a source of stress in the affected human population (Agar et al. 2022).
+Individual seismic events are reported by the United States Geological Survey (USGS) in near real-time (Sumy, Welti, and Hubenthal 2020).
+A major earthquake swarm occurred in Southwest Puerto Rico in early 2020; in this year there were over 400 events of greater than 3.5 magnitude on the Richter scale (Figure 3.5).

 Point source pollution

-Impacts from terrestrial pollution can be captured from several databases maintained by the Environmental Protection Agency.
-These databases provide information on companies that have been issued permits to discharge wastewater into rivers, on the release of toxic chemicals and waste management activities at facilities, and on the declaration of Superfund sites.
-The number of pollution sites reported increased in the 2000s, but has decreased slightly in both Puerto Rico and USVI in recent years (Figure 2.6).
+Impacts from terrestrial pollution can be captured from several databases maintained by the Environmental Protection Agency (EPA).
+These databases provide information on companies that have been issued permits to discharge wastewater into rivers, on the release of toxic chemicals and waste management activities at facilities, and on sites declared through the Comprehensive Environmental Response, Compensation, and Liability Act (commonly known as Superfund sites).
+The number of pollution sites reported increased in the 2000s, but has decreased slightly in both Puerto Rico and USVI in recent years (Figure 3.6).
 Note that this indicator does not represent the timing of when pollution was impacting the ecosystem, but rather the timing of investigation and registration in EPA’s monitoring program or attention to the environmental impacts of pollution.

 Turbidity